tpoisot/ms_connectance_complexity/ms_conn_compl.md

 In Fig. \ref{anaratio}, we show that regardless of the network size, the relative size of the realized network space increases with connectance.
 The rate at which it occurs increases with network size.
 However, in all cases, when connectance is low, there are only a very small proportion of the total network space in which all nodes have at least one edge.
 This suggest that the structure of extremely sparse networks is also strongly constrained.
-This is congruent with historical findings by @erdos_random_1959, namely that the probability of each node being connected to the graph giant component increases with average degree (thus for high connectances, all nodes are likely to be connected to the giant component, hence no node has a degree of 0).
+This is congruent with historical findings by @erdos_random_1959, namely that the probability of each node being connected to the graph largest connected component (*i.e.* any set of vertices of which any two are connected by at least one path) increases with average degree (thus for high connectances, all nodes are likely to be connected to the giant component, hence no node has a degree of 0).
 In the context of ecology, in which most networks have a low connectance, it implies that generating random networks to test null hypotheses can be a computationally intensive task, as the realized network space is (proportionally) small.

 [anaratio]: ana_ratio.png "title"
 ![Relative size of the realized network space compared to the total network space when connectance increases, for four different network sizes.\label{anaratio}][anaratio]